mrodalgaard/atom-todo-show/README.md

 # TODO-show package

-Fetches TODO, FIXME, CHANGED comments from the project.
+Fetches TODO, FIXME, CHANGED, XXX comments from the project.
 Or anything else you want (settings).

 Ignores anything in your .gitignore.